 How much does an oil and gas operations blanket bond cost in Texas?

 The Railroad Commission of Texas requires individuals who operate oil and gas wells to post surety bonds in varying amounts prior to conducting business.
 The required bond amount is determined by the number of wells you operate within the state.
-If you operate less than 10 wells, the required bond amount is $25,000.
-If you operate 10 to 100 wells, the required bond amount is $50,000.
-If you operate more than 100 wells, the required bond amount is $250,000.
+If you operate fewer than 10 wells, the required bond amount is $25,000.
+If you operate 10 to 99 wells, the required bond amount is $50,000.
+If you operate 100 wells or more, the required bond amount is $250,000.

 Because the required bond amount and price of this bond can vary so much, our experts recommend submitting a bond request to receive your free, no-obligation bond quote.

 Call 1 (800) 308-4358 or click here to connect with our team of surety bond experts who will walk you through each step of our fast and easy bonding process.

 By posting a Texas oil and gas operations blanket bond, principals (oil well operators) pledge to carry out all operations in compliance with all state laws and commission rules.
 Specifically, the principal agrees to plug and abandon all wells and control, abate, and clean up pollution associated with its oil and gas operations and activities according to all laws and permit rules and regulations.